odoo/documentation/content/administration/maintain/supported_versions.rst

 I run an older version of Odoo/OpenERP/TinyERP
 ==============================================

+Odoo 12.0, 11.0, 10.0, 9.0, and 8.0 are not supported anymore, on any platform.

-OpenERP 7.0, 6.1, 6.0 and 5.0 is not supported anymore, on any platform.
+OpenERP 7.0, 6.1, 6.0 and 5.0 are not supported anymore, on any platform.

-TinyERP 4.0, 3.0, 2.0 and 1.0 is not supported anymore, on any platform.
+TinyERP 4.0, 3.0, 2.0 and 1.0 are not supported anymore, on any platform.

 Even though we don't support older versions, you can always `upgrade from any version <https://upgrade.odoo.com/>`_.